PaulDang/PaulDang/README.md

 <details>
  <summary><h3>👨‍💻 Paul's Coding Journey</h3></summary>

-   I used to a Physics Teacher and I realized that the job didn't suit on me.
+   I used to be a Physics Teacher after graduated from SG University and I realized that the job didn't suit me.
 Luckly, I got a new job at an IT company as a Technical Support Specialist.
-After 9 months, my boss recognized my skills could adapt with a deeper teachnical level so they decided to move me to a challenging position which was Production Monitor Engineer.
-At the current position, most of workload are quite manual but it requires the person on duty need to focus on details and read complex system log to detect the issue.
+After 9 months, my boss recognized my skills could adapt with a deeper technical level so they decided to move me to a more challenging position which was Production Monitor Engineer.
+At the current position, most of the workload are quite manual but it requires the person on duty to focus on details in order to read complex system log to detect the issue and found out the solution.
 I sometimes wrote simple scripts to make my work easier.
-In 2022, I found out my new passion that is being a coder who makes thoughts come true.
+In 2022, I found out my new passion that is being a coder who can make thoughts come true.
 That's why I enrolled a fullstack course to get closer to my dream.
-Let's explore 2023 and see What I can do
+Let's explore 2023 and see what I can do

 <!--
 **PaulDang/PaulDang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.